openedx/edx-documentation/en_us/shared/glossary/glossary.rst

   principle.
 Subsections are found inside sections and contain units.
   Subsections can also be called "lessons."

-  For more information, see :ref:`Developing Course Subsections`.
+  For more information, see `Developing Course Subsections`_.

 .. _T: